mlcommons/algorithmic-efficiency/datasets/README.md

 #### Training SPM Tokenizer

- A simple sentence piece tokenizer is trained over librispeech training data.
+During the above commands, a simple sentence piece tokenizer is trained over librispeech training data.
 This tokenizer is then used in later preprocessing step to tokenize transcripts.
 This command generates `spm_model.vocab` file in `$DATA_DIR/librispeech`:

 ```bash